-Shanna K. Kattari, PhD, MEd, ACS is a transitional post-doctoral fellow at the University of Michigan School of Social Work and member of the National Clinical Scholars Program at the U-M Institute for Healthcare Policy and Innovation.
-Her background is as a board certified sexologist, experienced sexuality educator, and social justice advocate.
-Her extant research focuses on understanding how power, privilege and oppression systematically marginalize, exclude, and discriminate against people regarding their identities/ expressions through negative attitudes, policies reinforcing oppression, oppressive actions and isolation.
+Shanna K. Kattari, PhD, MEd, CSE, ACS is an assistant professor at the University of Michigan School of Social Work, the Department of Women’s Studies (by courtesy), and core faculty at the Center for Sexuality and Health Disparities.
+A queer, White, Jewish, cisgender, disabled, chronically ill Femme, her practice and community background is as a board certified sexologist, certified sexuality educator, and social justice advocate.
+Dr. Kattari’s extant research focuses on understanding how power, privilege and oppression systematically marginalize, exclude, and discriminate against people regarding their identities/expressions through negative attitudes, policies reinforcing oppression, oppressive actions and isolation.
 Her work centers on disability and ableism, and transgender/non-binary (NB) identities and transphobia, using an intersectional lens.
-Shanna’s dissertation developed/validated the Ableist Microaggression Scale (AMS), and used the AMS-65 to explore the relationships between experiencing ableist microaggressions and the mental health of disabled adults.
-Recently, Shanna has focused on the health disparities among transgender/NB communities, across physical and behavioral health, as well as working with the community to better understand how the lack of inclusive providers has increased these disparities.
-She is also interested in examining sexuality in marginalized communities, particularly LGBTQIA+ individuals & people with disabilities.
+Recently, she has focused on the health disparities among trans/NB communities, across physical and behavioral health, as well as working with the community through community based participatory research to better understand how the lack of inclusive providers has increased these disparities.
+She is also interested in examining sexuality in marginalized communities, particularly disabled adults and LGBTQIA2S+ individuals.

 For more information about her research and teaching, please visit ShannaKattari.com.